Im-Fardin/Im-Fardin/README.md

 # Hi there, I'm Fardin

-I am a passionate machine learning engineer with expertise in Python programming and a variety of libraries, including NumPy, Pandas, Matplotlib, and Seaborn.
+I am a passionate Data Scientist with expertise in Python programming and a variety of libraries, including NumPy, Pandas, Matplotlib, and Seaborn.
 In addition, I specialize in machine learning frameworks such as scikit-learn, TensorFlow, and Keras.
 Currently, I'm pursuing a degree in Computer Engineering at Kermanshah Islamic Azad University, continually enhancing my technical knowledge and capabilities.

 ## 🌱 What I'm Currently Learning

 - Advanced data analysis techniques
-- Machine learning algorithms
+- Machine learning algorithms and DNN
 - Software development best practices

 ## 🛠️ Skills & Technologies